ning/cosmic/README.md

     gem install chef

+Please note that chef currently does not support JRuby.

 Currently the only available functionality is to retrieve information about a node that Chef knows about:

     require 'cosmic/galaxy'